 Personal Information that we collect from you

-information about your activity on and interaction with the site, such as your IP address and the device or browser you use; or
+- Information about your activity on and interaction with the site, such as your IP address and the device or browser you use;

 Some of this Personal Information is collected and processed so that we can provide you with our services (including, for example, crowdfunding services), some for the purpose of legal compliance, some for the purpose of performing identity verification checks and some for the purposes of our legitimate business interests (see “What we do with your Personal Information” below).